 field in your project

 On iOS, only you can open projects that you have built unless you have a priority plan

 , in which case your teammates can open your projects as well.
-Another option to open any published managed app from within the Expo client is to do a custom build of the Expo iOS client.
+Another option to open any published managed app is to do a custom build of an Expo iOS client.
 Read more about that here